-I was asked to come and run the (then newly formed) Content Team back in August 2016.
-I immediately began to think about how the team structure would work, and what tools and tactics we could use to help improve content in such a vast landscape.
+I formed the new central content team for Parliament in August 2016.
+Immediately, I began to think about how the team structure would work, and what tools and tactics we could use to help improve content in such a vast landscape.

 Where it started

 I knew instinctively that a rod of iron wouldn't work.
 It would be a case of sharing the load, not taking over, as we work with so many amazing subject matter experts.
 It's our role to consult, provide best practice guidance and, bring our skills to the fore by working alongside our colleagues.

 This is similar to the role that many content agencies use with their clients.
 Sharing expertise and collaborating to reach clear, shared goals.